 The full Providence Water Consumer Confidence Report sampling results are being provided within the Kent County Water Authority report at the request of the RIDOH Office of Drinking Water Quality.
 The sampling results shown in this table for lead, copper, haloacetic acids, total coliform bacteria and total trihalomethanes reflect sampling taken within the Providence Water distribution system.
 Some of the sample results in the table below represent results of the testing performed by the Providence Water Supply Board that has been identified as applicable to the reporting requirements for our Cranston area customers.
 Results shown on the Kent County Water Authority Quality Data table for lead, copper, haloacetic acids, total coliform bacteria and total trihalomethanes reflect sampling taken within the Kent County Water Authority distribution system and are applicable to all of our customers.
-Providence Water had one Safe Drinking Water Act violation in reference to a 90th percentile lead exceedance which was above the action level from sampling conducted within their distribution system during 2020.
 Questions regarding Providence Water data should be directed to the RIDOH Office of Drinking Water Quality 401-222-6867.

-CONTAMINANT PERIOD UNIT MCL MCLG DETECTED LEVEL RANGE MAJOR SOURCES SDWA VIOLATION Barium 2020 ppm 2 2 0.009 NA Erosion of natural deposits NO Chlorine (as Cl2), Free Residual 2020 ppm MRDL = 4.0 4 0.56 0.00 - 1.31 Water additive used to control microbes NO Fluoride 2020 ppm 4 4 0.77 0.60 - 0.77 Erosion of natural deposits.
-Water additive which promotes strong teeth.
-NO Haloacetic Acids (HAA5) (3) 2020 ppb 60 0 21.3 3.4 - 24.6 By-product of drinking water chlorination NO
+REGULATED CONTAMINANT PERIOD UNIT MCL MCLG DETECTED RANGE MAJOR SOURCES VIOLATION Barium 2021 ppm 2 2 0.009 N/A Erosion of natural deposits.
+NO Chlorine (as Cl2), Free Residual 2021 ppm MRDL=4.0 MRDLG=4.0 0.55 <0.01 - 1.82 Water additive used to control microbes NO Fluoride 2021 ppm 4 4 0.88 0.56-0.88 Erosion of natural deposits.
+Water additive, which promotes strong teeth.
+NO Turbidity (1) 2021 NTU TT N/A 1.00 0.03-1.00 Soil runoff.
+NO

-CONTAMINANT PERIOD UNIT MCL MCLG DETECTED LEVEL RANGE MAJOR SOURCES SDWA VIOLATION Total Trihalomethanes (TTHM) (3) 2020 ppb 80 0 60.6 28.3 - 74.4 By-product of drinking water chlorination NO Total Coliform Bacteria (4) 2020 % Positive Samples Per Month Presences of Coliform Bacteria in >5% of Monthly Samples 0 1.14 N/A Naturally present in the environment NO Turbidity (2) 2020 NTU ТТ NA 0.29 0.02 - 0.29 Soil runoff NO Di(2-ethylhexyl) phthalate (5) 2020 ppb 6 0 2 0-2 Discharge from rubber and chemical factories.
-NO LEAD AND COPPER ACTION LEVEL EXCEEDANCE EXCEEDANCE Copper 2020 ppm 1.3 1.3 0.025 N/A Corrosion of household plumbing systems.
+REGULATED CONTAMINANT PERIOD UNIT MCL MCLG DETECTED RANGE MAJOR SOURCES VIOLATION Haloacetic Acids (HAA5) (2) 2021 ppb 60 0 23.9 11.9-26.1 By-product of drinking water chlorination.
+NO Total Trihalomethanes (TTHM) (2) 2021 ppb 80 0 76.9 33.6-98.5 By-product of drinking water chlorination.
+NO Total Organic Carbon (TOC) (3) (removal ratio) 2021 N/A TT N/A 1.62 1.47-1.81 Naturally present in the environment.
+NO Total Coliform Bacteria (4) 2021 % Positive Samples Per Month Bacteria 0% 0.58 N/A Naturally present in the environment.
+NO LEAD AND COPPER RULE PERIOD UNIT AL ACTION LEVEL 90TH PERCENTILE DETECTED RANGE MAJOR SOURCES EXCEEDANCE Copper 2021 ppm 1.3 1.3 0.015 N/A Corrosion of household plumbing systems.
 Erosion of natural deposits.
-0 sites out of 168 were above 1.3 ppm.
-NO Lead 2020 ppb 15 0 18 N/A Corrosion of household plumbing systems.
+0 sites out of 309 were above 1.3 ppm.
+NO Lead 2021 ppb 15 0 11 N/A Corrosion of household plumbing systems.
 Erosion of natural deposits.
-38 sites out of 295 were above 15 ppb.
-YES
+15 sites out of 305 were above 15 ppb.
+NO